jamesoh3928/HaskGit/docs/Proposal.md

       For reading and writing the files, we will use the `System.IO` library.

-3. Instantiating git objects as Show
+3. Make GitObjects instance of Show type class

-    We would need a feature to convert git objects to String so we can print on stdout.
-This feature needs in commands like show and log.
-To do this, we will make GitObject as instance of type class Show and use show function.
+    We would need a feature to convert git objects to String so we can print them on the terminal.
+This feature needs for commands like `show` and `log`.
+To do this, we will make GitObject as instance of `Show` and use show function.

       ``` Haskell
       instance Show GitObject where